 - Emergency contraception (EC) can prevent up to over 95% of pregnancies when taken after intercourse.

-- Emergency contraception can be used following unprotected intercourse, contraceptive failure, incorrect use of contraceptives, or in cases of sexual assault.
+- Emergency contraception can be used in the following situations: unprotected intercourse, contraceptive failure, incorrect use of contraceptives, or in cases of sexual assault.

-- When inserted within five days of unprotected intercourse, a copper-bearing IUD is the most effective form of emergency contraception available.
+- A copper-bearing IUD is the most effective form of emergency contraception available when inserted within 5 days of unprotected intercourse.